apache/pekko/docs/src/main/paradox/typed/cluster.md

 ---
-project.description: Build distributed applications that scale across the network with Pekko Cluster, a fault-tolerant decentralized peer-to-peer based cluster node membership service with no single point of failure.
+project.description: Build distributed applications that scale across the network with Apache Pekko Cluster, a fault-tolerant decentralized peer-to-peer based cluster node membership service with no single point of failure.
 ---
 # Cluster Usage

-This document describes how to use Pekko Cluster and the Cluster APIs.
+This document describes how to use Apache Pekko Cluster and the Cluster APIs.

 For specific documentation topics see: